piano-miles/Snake/README.md

 # Snake
 The classic 'snake' game, written in processing.
-Meant to be a Mac OSX executable application.

 Instructions:
  - Use the arrow keys to move the snake